Education and inspiration are the heart of our mission. Here are some of our favorite resources.

 Society of Children’s Book Writers & Illustrators (SCBWI) is a nonprofit membership organization that provides education and support for those involved in all aspects of the children’s book publishing industry.

 Independent Publisher Online is a monthly online trade journal for indie authors and publishers, doing their part to bring attention and recognition to exemplary indie books.
 Sponsors the annual Independent Publisher Awards (the IPPYs).
 See Submission Guidelines to nominate your book.

 The Public Relations Society of America (PRSA) offers professional accreditation in public relations and advocates for ethical conduct in the communications profession.

 The Literary Market Place Calendar of Book Trade & Promotional Events lists events where new titles and ancillary products can be displayed.

 Founded in 1948, The American Society of Journalists and Authors is the nation’s leading organization of independent nonfiction writers.

 Goodreads is a “social cataloguing” network where you can share and read book ratings and reviews.
-It’s a good place for authors, editors, librarians and avid readers to relate over our favorite things.

 The Burry Man Writers Center offers freelance job links, resources for playwrights, screenwriters, fiction and nonfiction writers, working professionals and dedicated beginners with particular support for writing about Scotland.